The bedrooms at home have very important feng shui importance as household members spend about 8 hours a day resting in them.

 I could go on with more unfavorable factors, but would stop here as there might not be enough space on this website to list them all.

-Just know that a window behind the bed head is very bad for the resident.
+Just know that a window behind the bed head is very bad for the sleeper.

-Ideally the bed head should lean against the wall with no window openings behind or above the bed.
+Ideally the bed head should lean against a wall with no window openings behind or above the bed.
 And preferably a brick wall.

 A window “in front” of the bed means that a window is at the wall where the feet is pointing.